vidstack/player/apps/site/app/docs/[lib]/player/[5]components/[3]display/[5]live-indicator/page.md

 ## Usage

-The `$tag:media-live-indicator` component displays the current live status of the stream.
+The `$tag:media-live-button` component displays the current live status of the stream.
 This includes whether it's live, at the live edge, or not live.
 In addition, this component is a button during live streams and will skip ahead to the live edge when pressed.